JANUARY: The Liberty of Norton Folgate finally nears completion

 SUGGS: The clue’s in the title – it’s about London, as are most of the other songs on the album.
 It’s a lovely explanation of all the diversity that London has to offer, with a very positive and optimistic take on the idea that it’s not always easy to live in a sprawling metropolis, but if we all put in a bit of effort, maybe we can all rub along smoothly.

-BEDDERS: With words and music by Mr Barson, this one was actually recorded some time before the rest of the album, in Toerag.
-The idea was just to make it very simple and very 60s and of that time.
+BEDDERS: The words and the music were written by Mike.
+It was actually recorded some time before the rest of the album tracks in Toe Rag .
+The idea was just to make it very, very simple and very, very 60s and very much of that time.

 BEDDERS: I think what struck everyone about this song when we heard it was that it sounded instantly good.
 Suggs came in, he’d written the lyrics, and he’d also written a very simple reggae piano part.
 And that was all it needed.